514: No Such Thing As A Computer Tower

 indeed.

 Yeah, the famous Nell Gwynne picture.
-This is why I was never allowed to host the Oscars II time.
+This is why I was never allowed to host the Oscars II.

 She was amazing, by the way.
 Just before we disappear on Nell Gwynne, I've never read about Nell Gwynne before.

-And she, yeah, so Charles II basically stipulated that when you're at the theatre and men who were in all the plays playing women, that should no longer be the case.
+And she, yeah, so Charles II basically stipulated that when you're at the theater and men who were in all the plays playing women, that should no longer be the case.

 She was working in a...
 Her and Charles met.